rrauch/sia_vbd/README.md

   held data remains available (until eventual garbage collection).
 - **Content-Addressed Storage:** All data is hashed and identified by its content ID for integrity and deduplication.
 - **Content Compression:** Transparently compresses content (`Zstd`) before uploading.
+- **Branching & Tagging:** Volumes support multiple active branches.
+Tagging and retaining specific states is also possible.
 - **Transactional Writes:** Atomic writes with automatic rollback on failure.
 - **Write-Ahead Logging:** Records transactions in a local, durable `WAL` before being committed to eventual storage.
 - **Caching:** Recently accessed content is cached locally, improving read performance significantly.
 The cache is